Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: Acknowledgments

 \section{Acknowledgments}

-HH thanks Devang H. Liya for useful discussions.
+We are grateful to the referee for their valuable suggestions that have significantly improved this manuscript.
+HH would also like to thank Tiago Costa for insightful discussions on shock heating and Devang H. Liya for helpful feedback.
 HH acknowledges support and funding from STFC and Newcastle University.
 HH, DJR \& SC acknowledge the support of the UK STFC through grant ST/X001105/1.
 AAH acknowledges support from grant PID2021-124665NB-I00 funded by the Spanish Ministry of Science and Innovation and the State Agency of Research MCIN/AEI/10.13039/501100011033 and ERDF A way of making Europe.
 MPS acknowledges support from grant RYC2021-033094-I funded by MICIU/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
 IGB acknowledges support from STFC through grants ST/S000488/1 and ST/W000903/1.
 CR acknowledges support from Fondecyt Regular grant 1230345 and ANID BASAL project FB210003.
 MS acknowledges support by the Ministry of Science, Technological Development and Innovation of the Republic of Serbia (MSTDIRS) through contract no. 451-03-66/2024-03/200002 with the Astronomical Observatory (Belgrade).
 AJB acknowledges funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 789056).
 DR acknowledges support from STFC through grants ST/S000488/1 and ST/W000903/1.
 C.P., L.Z., and M.T.L acknowledge grant support from the Space Telescope Science Institute (ID: JWST-GO-02064.002).
 SGB acknowledges support from the Spanish grant PID2022-138560NB-I00, funded by MCIN/AEI/10.13039/501100011033/FEDER, EU.
 C.M.H acknowledges funding from a United Kingdom Research and Innovation grant (code: MR/V022830/1).
 OG-M acknowledge financial support from PAPIIT UNAM project IN109123 and “Ciencia de Frontera” CONAHCyT project CF-2023-G-100.
 ARA acknowledges Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) for partial support to this work through grant 313739/2023-4.
+E.B. acknowledges the Mar\'ia Zambrano program of the Spanish Ministerio de Universidades funded by the Next Generation European Union and is also partly supported by grant RTI2018-096188-B-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research MCIN/AEI/10.13039/501100011033.
 This work is based [in part] on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2015.1.00086.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 This work makes use of several \texttt{PYTHON} packages: \texttt{NumPy} \citep{Harris2020}, \texttt{Matplotlib} \citep{Hunter2007}, and \texttt{Astropy} \citep{Astropy2013,Astropy2018}. \\

 \\